-See the MyID Administration Guide for details of setting up the various types of authentication.
+See the Logon mechanisms section in the Administration Guide for details of setting up the various types of authentication.
 The Self-Service App uses the same configuration for authentication as MyID Desktop.

 The Self-Service App supports an additional authentication feature - you can specify the order of authentication methods that are presented to the user.
-See the Logon Priority page (Security Settings) section of the Administration Guide for details.
+See the Logon Priority page (Security Settings) section in the Administration Guide for details.